lulzsun/RePlaysTV/README.md

 # Installation
 You must have the latest (3.0.0) Plays client installed.
 Reinstalling is recommended, but not required.

 You can find a mirror download of the Plays setup [here.](https://drive.google.com/open?id=1YlQ-EU6wW8XvGUznIBrSqTvlzBv-6tkQ)

   1. Download and extract the [latest release](https://github.com/lulzsun/RePlaysTV/releases)
   2. Close out of Plays if it is currently running
   3. Open the installer executable (as administrator)
   4. Locate/confirm the location of Plays
-  5. Hit install and wait for the completion message
+  5. Hit install and wait for the completion message popup.

 # Feature List
   * [x] Installer Executable